markjprice/apps-services-net10/README.md

 # Apps and Services with .NET 10, Third Edition

 Repository for the Packt Publishing book titled "Apps and Services with .NET 10" by Mark J. Price.
-This book will be published in December 2025.
+This book is planned to be published in December 2025.

 If you have purchased the paperback or Kindle edition, then you can request a free PDF copy at the following link: https://www.packtpub.com/page/free-ebook.

 Join the Packt community on Discord: https://packt.link/apps_and_services_dotnet10.
-After accepting the Discord invite, find the channel for this book named **apps_and_services_2e**: https://discord.com/channels/963343534323269662/1166070194398048286.
+After accepting the Discord invite, find the channel for this book named **apps_and_services_3e**: https://discord.com/channels/963343534323269662/1166070194398048286.

 For questions about book pricing, distribution, and so on, please contact the publisher Packt at the following email address: customercare@packt.com